developmentseed/geolambda/README.md

 To create a new version of GeoLambda follow these steps.

-- update the version in the `VERSION` file
+1. update the version in the `VERSION` file

+The version in the VERSION file will be used to tag the Docker images and create a GitHub tag.

-- build the image:
+2. build the image:

 ```
 $ VERSION=$(cat VERSION)
 $ docker build . -t developmentseed/geolambda:${VERSION}
 ```

-- Push the image to Docker Hub:
+3. Push the image to Docker Hub:

 ```
 $ docker push developmentseed/geolambda:${VERSION}
 ```

-- Create deployment package using the built-in [packaging script](bin/package.sh)
+4. Create deployment package using the built-in [packaging script](bin/package.sh)

 ```
 $ docker run --rm -v $PWD:/home/geolambda --entrypoint package.sh \